faizanlal/Sales-Dashboard-Tableau-/README.md

 - Strong visual storytelling
 - Interactive exploration through “Use as Filter”
 - A well-balanced UI and intuitive UX structure

-Built as a portfolio-ready, employer-friendly project showcasing real dashboarding skills.

 ---